rust-unofficial/patterns/functional/lenses.md

-Lenses
+Lenses and Prisms
 ===========

-This is a pure functional concept that is not frequently used in Rust, because other idioms can achieve the same result.
+This is a pure functional concept that is not frequently used in Rust, because other idioms can achieve the same result and more advanced forms are not supported.
-However, they have niche use cases, and exploring the concept may assist with understanding other patterns in Rust APIs, such as [visitors](../../patterns/behavioural/visitor.md) and "callbacks".
+Never the less, exploring the concept may be helpful to understand other patterns in Rust APIs, such as [visitors](../../patterns/behavioural/visitor.md) and "callbacks".
+They also have niche use cases.

-In addition, async Rust may be considered somewhat "lens like" in many of the APIs that exist today.
+In addition, async Rust may be considered somewhat "lens like" in many of the APIs that exist today, e.g. `Future`.

 Basic Lenses: Like Rust Traits
 ------------------------------

 A basic lens allows composability similar to Rust traits instead of concrete types.

-For example, suppose that there are several JSON forms of user data from different databases.
+For example, suppose a bank contains several JSON formats for customer data.
+This is because they come from different databases or legacy systems.
 One database contains the data needed to perform credit checks:

 ```json